 Note: Any changes are only saved when you click the “Save” button.
 If you want to discard changes, you can click “cancel” and any changes will be discarded.

 Hotspot Annotations enable a much richer set of display types for content and linking between your 360s and other media, or even between other 360s.

 There are currently three basic marker types available:

 - Square: The square "frame" marker is useful for situations when you do not want the marker to obscure the image content (e.g. calling out issues in a remodel)

 - Pushpin: The map-style pushpin is useful for situations where you need to clearly call out a location in the 360 (e.g. locations in a drone panorama)

 - Dot: The smaller dot-style marker is useful where the marker needs to blend in better with imagery (e.g. callouts in a rendering)

 You can change the marker type by selecting the option from the dropdown.
-You can edit an existing marker to change its type.
+You can always edit an existing annotation to change the marker.